jim-easterbrook/Photini/src/doc/installation.rst

 Some of Photini's features are optional - if you don't install these libraries Photini will work but the relevant feature will not be available.

+.. _installation-flickr:

 python-flickrapi
 ^^^^^^^^^^^^^^^^

-Photin's Flickr uploader requires `python-flickrapi <https://pypi.python.org/pypi/flickrapi/>`_.
+Photini's Flickr uploader requires `python-flickrapi <https://pypi.python.org/pypi/flickrapi/>`_.
 This is easily installed with pip::

    sudo pip install flickrapi